Ernyoke/certified-aws-advanced-networking-specialty/08-hybrid-networking/route-priority.md

-# Rout Priority and Selection
+# Rout Priority and Selection within AWS

 - IPv4 and IPv6 routes are threated separately in AWS
 - Route Tables can contain many routes, some routes may apply some don't
 - General rule: **Longest Prefix** is always preferred, example: `/32` over `/24`
 - If we have equal prefix routes, we have the following priority order:
     1. Static routes (explicitly added routes)
-    2. Prefix Lists (random ic chosen if multiple exist)
+    2. Prefix Lists (randomly chosen if multiple exist. **For single flow of traffic the same route is always used!**)
-    3. Propagated routes (routes learned by the RT)
+    3. Propagated routes (routes learned by the route tables):
+        - Propagation can be enabled for a route table in a VPC if we use a VGW
+        - Routes learned by the VGW (from VPN or DX) are added to the route table
 - In case of propagated routes we have to following priority order:
     1. BGP propagated routes - learned from Direct Connect
     2. Static routes added for a Site-to-Site VPN connections